 Alternatively, travelling by bus from Taormina to Syracuse is an inexpensive option; albeit a far longer one.
 Buses to Syracuse run from Catania (half way between Taormina and Syracuse) and so will require a change.

 Typically the bus journey will take around 3.5 hours.

-3) Take a taxi to Syracuse from Taormina
+3) Taxi to Syracuse from Taormina

 For those with money to burn, a taxi to Syracuse from Taormina is a viable option, although an expensive one.
 Unfortunately, we discovered this for ourselves when we were forced to get a taxi home after forest fires closed the train tracks.
 The journey took around 1 hour 45 minutes and cost – gulp – €150.

 We were able to pick up a taxi outside the train station, but there are plenty of other taxi ranks throughout Syracuse.